-The South-East Asia Regulatory Network (SEARN) is a volunteer association of the National Regulatory Authorities of the countries in the WHO South-East Asia region: Bangladesh, Bhutan, the Democratic People's Republic of Korea, India, Indonesia, Maldives, Myanmar, Nepal, Sri Lanka, Thailand and Timor-Leste.
+The South-East Asia Regulatory Network (SEARN) is a volunteer association of National Regulatory Authorities (NRAs) of South-East Asia responsible for the regulation of medical products.
+The current member countries are: Bangladesh, Bhutan, the Democratic People's Republic of Korea, India, Maldives, Myanmar, Nepal, Sri Lanka, Thailand and Timor-Leste.

 Vision: To support timely access to affordable medical products of assured quality, safety and efficacy in all countries of the South-East Asia region and beyond.

-Mission: To develop and strengthen regulatory collaboration, convergence and reliance in the South-East Asia region over shared regulatory issues and challenges, that will build trust and capacity, and will enable National Regulatory Authorities (NRAs) to fulfil their mandates and better safeguard public health.
+Mission: To develop and strengthen regulatory collaboration, convergence and reliance in the South-East Asia region over shared regulatory issues and challenges, that will build trust and capacity, and will enable NRAs to fulfil their mandates and better safeguard public health.

 Objectives: